 Dr. Nakatsui, thanks for recommending Volbella® for my dark circles and Voluma® to ‘lift up my cheeks’- I love the effect.
 The shadows under my eyes which were beginning to track down to my chin are not so obvious.
 The result is so natural; I don’t think anyone has really noticed.
 But I know that I don’t look so tired anymore. – H.M.

-Description: Soft tissue (dermal) fillers are injected into the skin to enhance soft-tissue volume, diminish wrinkles, and fill in depressed areas such as scars.
-These are most commonly used for lip injections and for filling the nasolabial folds, but are often used in other areas, such as the marionette lines, jawline, chin, and temples.
+Description: Soft tissue facial fillers such as Juvederm, Voluma, and Volbella are injected into the skin to enhance soft tissue volume, diminish wrinkles, and fill in depressed areas such as scars.
+These are most commonly used for lip injections, and for filling the nasolabial folds, but are often used in other areas, such as the marionette lines, jawline, chin, cheeks, and temples.
 At our Centre we inject hyaluronic acid-based fillers.
-Longer-lasting injectables with microscopic particles are more risky in that granulomas, placement errors, migration and possible necrosis are more likely.
+Longer-lasting injectables with microscopic particles are more risky in that granulomas, placement errors, migration, and possible necrosis are more likely.

 Brands: There are many brands on the market currently.
 Some examples include Juvederm, Restylane, Voluma, Volbella, Emervel, Teosyal, Bellafill, Sculptra, and Revanesse.
 Your doctor will help you choose which one is best for you.